Skill Blitz Sale-mobile

 22. Deep Fake Technology

-Deep fake threats can be classified into societal, legal, personal, and traditional cybersecurity.
+Deep fake cyber security threats can be classified into societal, legal, personal, and traditional cybersecurity.
 There have typically been two solutions proposed to address the issues caused by deep fakes: either employ technology to identify fake videos or increase media literacy.

-Industry-wise Challenges Faced by Cyber Security
+Industry-wise Cyber Security Challenges

 Cybersecurity problems are prevalent anywhere there is a use of cyberspace.
 Given below are some prominent industries that face unique cybersecurity challenges in business.